ahany/advanced-lane-finding/README.md

 The code for this step is contained in the file called `cam_calib.py`.

 For camera calibration, a set of chessboard images taken at different angles and distances is used.
-The idea is to map the coordinates of the corners in the chessboard 2D images which are called to `imgpoints` to the 3D coordinates (x, y, z) of the real undistorted chessboard corners called `objpoints`.
+The idea is to map the coordinates of the corners in the chessboard 2D images which are called `imgpoints` to the 3D coordinates (x, y, z) of the real undistorted chessboard corners called `objpoints`.

 Here I am assuming the chessboard is fixed on the (x, y) plane at z = 0, such that the object points are the same for each calibration image.